 To increase safety, many users are using a VPN (Virtual Private Network) to help anonymize them, as well as to encrypt all their data.
 You see, VPNs work by creating a secure tunnel for your data to be transferred through.
 It also helps to hide your IP address by allowing you to use another one in a location of your choosing.

 Using both a VPN and Tutanota can offer you greater privacy and safety than using Tutanota alone.
-You can browse our Best VPN Services list and subscribe to one of the top VPN providers, such as ExpressVPN or NordVPN.
+You can browse our Best VPNs Guide and subscribe to one of the top VPN providers, such as ExpressVPN or NordVPN.

 A quick guide to troubleshooting some Tutanota issues